jiggy-ai/jiggybase/docs/FAQ.md

 ### What are the limitations for Excel files?

 Currently we only support excel files that contain a single sheet per file.
-Contact us if you have a use case that requires ingestion of many such files and we will prioritize this for you.
+Contact us if you have a use case that requires many excel files with multiple sheets and we will prioritize this feature.

 We convert the excel sheet to csv before processing it.
 The data in the spreadsheet must be strictly in a tabular format.
 Ideally the first row should contain a nice human readable name for each column.
 Very large (>10K rows) are slow to process (see CSV below).